© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age square barrow cemetery on Haisthorpe Moor, 750m WNW of Demming Farm is a scheduled monument protected by Historic England under reference 1013706.
 View the official record →

-Haisthorpe Moor is a Bronze Age and Iron Age barrow cemetery located on the East Riding of Yorkshire.
+Haisthorpe Moor is an Iron Age square barrow cemetery located approximately 750 metres west-north-west of Demming Farm in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013706.

 Iron Age square barrow cemetery on Haisthorpe Moor, 750m WNW of Demming Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013706.